Instax Mini 12 review

 Not always consistent

-At a very affordable introductory price, this camera falls into the impulse purchase category rather than a must-have, but for the price, instant cameras can provide a lot of enjoyment.
-But how does the latest Instax Mini 12 perform?
+At a very affordable introductory price, this camera falls into the impulse purchase category rather than a must-have – but in terms of bang for buck, instant cameras can provide a lot of enjoyment.
+So how does the Instax Mini 12 perform?

 Instax Mini 12: Specifications